imjvdn/Animal-Rescue-Tracker/README.md

 ## License

-This project is provided for educational purposes only.
-This code was developed as part of an academic assignment for Southern New Hampshire University's IT 145 course.
-You may view and learn from this code, but please do not use it for direct submission of academic assignments.
+This project is open source and available for learning and reference purposes.
+You are free to view, fork, and learn from this code.

 ---